chiabatta/pool-reference/README_KOR.md

 ### Install and run (Testnet)
 풀을 돌리기 위해선 반드시 `chia-blockchain`의 메인브랜치를 사용해야 합니다.

-1. Checkout the `pools.dev` branch of `chia-blockchain`, and install it.
+1. Checkout the `main` branch of `chia-blockchain`, and install it.
 Checkout this repo in another directory next to (not inside) `chia-blockchain`.
-Make sure to be on testnet by doing `export CHIA_ROOT=".chia/testnet7"` and `chia configure --testnet true`.
+If you want to connect to testnet, use `export CHIA_ROOT=~/.chia/testnet9`, or whichever testnet you want to join, and run `chia configure -t true`.
+You can also directly use the `pools.testnet9` branch, although this branch will be removed in the future (or past).

 2. Create three keys, one which will be used for the block rewards from the blockchain, one to receive the pool fee that is kept by the pool, and the third to be a wallet that acts as a test user.